 Eat: Local soba noodles, ramen, imoni (an autumn stew containing beef, konjac and taro root), cherries.

 Get there: A bullet train from Tokyo Station will have you at Yamagata Station in three hours, for about ¥11,000 (one way).
 From there, as with all the other major stations on this list, you’ll probably need to take other trains or buses to your destination.
 You can book a ticket from Tokyo all the way to Oishida (the gateway to Yamadera and Mount Zao) online in advance (it does cost a bit extra, though).

 As always, a JR Pass is the best way to save money; if that’s not a possibility, you could consider a long, slow ride using the seasonal Seishun 18 ticket.
 Alternatively, you can take a highway bus from Tokyo to Tsuruoka, a city on the northwestern coast of Yamagata and jumping-off point to Dewa Sanzan.
-You’re looking at about seven hours on an , at a cost of no less than ¥4,200 but more likely around ¥7,540 (or more!) one way.
+You’re looking at about seven hours on a bus , at a cost of no less than ¥4,200 but more likely around ¥7,540 (or more!) one way.

 Taking one of the two flights that depart from Haneda Airport a day is also an option (note that the box below may be blank depending on when you check):